-The Mill Valley StreamKeepers is but one of many Bay Area organizations striving to research, protect and improve the state of our watersheds.
-Many schools, community groups and non-profit organizations focus on watershed-based activities, and some have sites on the World Wide Web.
+The Mill Valley StreamKeepers is one of many Bay Area organizations striving to research, protect and improve our watersheds.

 One Tam: a collaborative effort to promote the long term health of Mt.
 Tamalpais especially through volunteer work.